-ASSESSMENT Course Mark:

-Examination: I x 3 hour paper

-Syllabus: Food Technology I is the module that introduces students to the principles of food technology which is the use of information generated by food science in the selection, preservation, processing, packaging and distribution, as it affects the consumption of safe, nutritious and wholesome food.
+Contact Time Theory (4); Practical (4) (Periods per week) ASSESSMEN NT Course Mark: Examination: I x 3 hour paper Final Mark: Course Mark (40%) + Examination Mark (60%) Syllabus: Food Technology I is the module that introduces students to the principles of food technology which is the use of information generated by food science in the selection, preservation, processing, packaging and distribution, as it affects the consumption of safe, nutritious and wholesome food.
 The general aim of this study is to provide a sound knowledge of the theoretical and practical aspects of food technology.
-It introduces students to basic pre-processing operations and selected processing operations of food products.
+It introduces students to basic preprocessing operations and selected processing operations of food products.